 I’ve discussed the topic of upselling and cross selling here.

 Upselling and cross selling can help increase the size and profitability of a checkout because you’re offering products that are complementary to what the purchaser is already buying.

 You may even want to see how free shipping can impact your ability to generate sales.

-8 out of 10 shoppers say that they would buy more if they were offered free shipping.
+75% of shoppers say that they would buy more if they were offered free shipping.